Frequently Asked Questions

 ECAs (for foreign education)

 If a candidate’s language test or ECA will expire soon, we recommend planning ahead or updating the documents before submitting the PR application.
-Expired documents may result in a refusal.
+West Kootenay RCIP aims to recommend candidates who have the strongest chance of success with their permanent residence application.
+If a language test or ECA is close to expiring, this may be taken into consideration when deciding who to recommend, because expired documents may result in a refusal by IRCC.

 What happens if a document expires after I apply for a community recommendation but before I apply for permanent residence?